MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/administrator-settings-for-viva-sales.md

 ## Prerequisites

-- Viva Sales app must be added to Teams.
-More information: [Add the Viva Sales app to Teams](#add-the-viva-sales-app-to-teams)
 - Administrators must have the latest version of the Viva Sales app in Teams.
 For information on updating an app in Teams, see [Update an app in Teams](https://support.microsoft.com/office/update-an-app-in-teams-3d53d136-5c5d-4dfa-9602-01e6fdd8015b).
 - Administrator must sign in to Viva Sales in Outlook.
     1. [Launch Viva Sales from Outlook](https://support.microsoft.com/topic/use-viva-sales-in-outlook-ec3605f9-fdb0-4593-9c5b-b43a76c07081).